-If our plan is new for you, you can keep using the doctors you use now for a certain amount of time, if they are not in our network.
+If our plan is new for you, you can keep using the doctors you use now for a certain amount of time, even if they are not in our network.
 We call this continuity of care.
 If they are not in our network, you can keep your current providers and service authorizations at the time you enroll for up to 12 months if all of the following conditions are met:

 - You, your representative, or your provider asks us to let you keep using your current provider. - We establish that you had an existing relationship with a primary or specialty care provider, with some exceptions.
-When we say "existing relationship," it means that you saw an out-of-network provider at least once for a non-emergency visit during the 12 months before the date of your initial enrollment in our plan. - We determine an existing relationship by reviewing your available health information available or information you give us. - We have 30 days to respond to your request.
+When we say "existing relationship," it means that you saw an out-of-network provider at least once for a non-emergency visit during the 12 months before the date of your initial enrollment in our plan. - We determine an existing relationship by reviewing your available health information or information you give us. - We have 30 days to respond to your request.
 You can ask us to make a faster decision, and we must respond in 15 days.
+You can make this request by calling 1-833-522-3767 (TTY: 711), 24 hours a day, 7 days a week, including holidays.
 If you are at risk of harm, we must respond within 3 days. - You or your provider must show documentation of an existing relationship and agree to certain terms when you make the request.